MattRickS/battlematt/concept.md

 }
 ```

+## Textures
+Textures should be loaded and a checksum calculated.
+The TextureCache should be able to look up by path or checksum.
+Textures should be serialized separately and store the checksum and filepath together.
+Clients will receive the serialized scene, then compare the checksums against their local cache.
+Missing checksums can be requested from the host and then saved to the local cache.

 # Architecture
 Could potentially have the C++ handle OpenGL/UI and a python networking layer.
 The C++ API would only need to expose a way of updating it's scene file.